cappe987/tstest/README.md

 - Fix SeqID handling to have separate counters for each packet type.

 ## Credit
-A lot of the code is directly taken from the Linuxptp project and the Linux kernel and simplified/modified.
+Some of the code is directly taken from the Linuxptp project and the Linux kernel and simplified/modified.